 This indicator, which is also worth 2.5 per cent, is normalised to account for a university's subject mix and uses the same five-year window as the "Citations: research influence" category.

 This category is made up of three indicators.
-The most prominent, given a weighting of 18 per cent, looks at a -university's reputation for research excellence among its peers, based on the 16,000-plus responses to our annual academic reputation survey.
+The most prominent, given a weighting of 18 per cent, looks at a -university's reputation for research excellence among its peers, based on the 10,000-plus responses to our annual academic reputation survey.

 This category also looks at university research income, scaled against staff numbers and normalised for purchasing-power parity.
 This is a controversial indicator because it can be influenced by national policy and economic circumstances.

-But income is crucial to the development of world-class research, and because much of it is subject to competition and judged by peer review, our experts suggested that it was
+But income is crucial to the development of world-class research, and because much of it is subject to competition and judged by peer review, our experts suggested that it was a valid measure.

 This indicator is fully normalised to take account of each university's distinct subject profile, reflecting the fact that research grants in science subjects are often bigger than those awarded for the highest-quality social science, arts and humanities research.
 It is given a weighting of 6 per cent.